wharton/django-base-theme/README.md

 2.)
 Create a directory within "templates" for your app and call it the name of your app.
     So, if your app is "polls," your folder would be called "polls."

 3.)
 Within that app folder, create a template called "base.html."
+You must have this file in your app directory.

 #### Below is an example breakdown for custom templates and other static files: